Timeseries

 Returns

-The TimeSeries containing the kurtosis for each component.
+A new series containing the kurtosis of each component.

 Return type